Lawyers and Literature

 There is a story by Katherine Anne Porter, "The

-Jilting of Granny Weathall," which you might want to read in conjunction
+Jilting of Granny Weathall," that can be read in conjunction

 The Death of Ivan Ilych

-reference to reading "The Death of Ivan Ilych,"
+The Ambiguity of "The Death of Ivan Ilych"

 Lawyers and Literature Home Page